ChrisTimperley/Wallace.jl/README.md

 To simultaneously achieve performance and ease-of-use, Wallace utilises computational reflection to compile problem-specific data structures and algorithms at run-time, using a beautiful and compact domain-specific language.

-Through its use of various programming techniques, and the thanks to the speed of Julia, Wallace is both the fastest evolutionary computation framework, beating ECJ and JCLEC, as well as the most expressive and concise, requiring fewer lines of code to write than DEAP.
+Through its use of various programming techniques, and the thanks to the speed of Julia, Wallace is both **the fastest evolutionary computation framework**, beating ECJ and JCLEC, as well as **the most expressive and concise**, requiring fewer lines of code to write than DEAP.
 For these reasons, Wallace makes both a great framework for performing industrial-strength evolutionary computation on highly complex real-world problems, as well as teaching its concepts.